 Tips to keep your flowers fresh and vibrant after you get them home.
-I swear by the five tips below for getting a week (or more!) from your fresh flowers.
+These five tips below will get a week (or more!) from most of your fresh flowers.

 Save this post for anytime you need a refresher!